Q: How often are first-year students been placed in triples or quads?

 Q: How are first-year students assigned to triples or quads?

 A: Room assignments are based on responses provided in the housing application and availability.
 Housing software uses building preferences to assign a best match hall and then uses the student’s living habits to assign a best match roommate.
 The program looks for spaces and does not differentiate room occupancy.
 The best matched available space may be in a triple, which is a better match than a double room in a hall that does not match the student’s requests.
-Enrollment deposit may also be a factor.
 Students who request a triple by mutually matching with two roommates are automatically placed in those spaces.

 Q: Is there a different room rate for a triple or quad room?